DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2023-11-08-teachers-leaving-schools.md

 ## Next steps

-We plan to do some further work to better understand the implications of a teacher being temporarily absent on their early career training – for example, at what point they should be deferred or withdrawn.
+We plan to do some further work to better understand the implications of a teacher being temporarily absent from their early career training – for example, at what point they should be deferred or withdrawn.

 We also plan to explore whether we could allow schools to tell us directly about teachers taking a break from their training, with us then telling the training providers instead of the other way around.